hydrusnetwork/hydrus/docs/running_from_source.md

 ### Qt { id="qt" }

 Qt is the UI library.
-You can run PySide2, PySide6, PyQt5, or PyQt6.
+You can run PySide6 or PyQt6.
+I used to support Qt5, but no longer.
 A wrapper library called `qtpy` allows this.
 The default is PySide6, but if it is missing, qtpy will fall back to an available alternative.
-For PyQt5 or PyQt6, you need an extra Chart module, so go:
+For PyQt6, you need an extra Chart module, so go:

 ```
-python -m pip install qtpy PyQtChart PyQt5
--or-
 python -m pip install qtpy PyQt6-Charts PyQt6
 ```

-If you have multiple Qts installed, then select which one you want to use by setting the `QT_API` environment variable to 'pyside2', 'pyside6', 'pyqt5', or 'pyqt6'.
+If you have multiple Qts installed, then select which one you want to use by setting the `QT_API` environment variable to 'pyside6' or 'pyqt6'.
 Check _help->about_ to make sure it loaded the right one.

 If you want to set QT_API in a batch file, do this:

 `set QT_API=pyqt6`

-If you run <= Windows 8.1 or Ubuntu 18.04, you cannot run Qt6.
-Try PySide2 or PyQt5.

 !!! note "Qt compatibility"